driveto/falsehoods-about-cars/README.md

 #### Car height is one value

 Nope.
 There are camper vans with elevating roofs and cars with [height adjustable suspension](https://en.wikipedia.org/wiki/Height_adjustable_suspension)

+#### Hatchbacks have 3 or 5 doors

+Nope.
+There is [Hyundai Veloster](https://en.wikipedia.org/wiki/Hyundai_Veloster) which has 4 doors.
+There is 1 on driver's side, 2 on passenger's side and a rear door.